jesusdf/grub-msr/README.md

             # menu entries you want to add after this comment.
 Be careful not to change
             # the 'exec tail' line above.

-            insmod msr
+            insmod wrmsr
             wrmsr 0x19A 0x12
-            rmmod msr
+            rmmod wrmsr

         4. Update the grub configuration using:

             update-grub

+    * Use the script uninstall.sh in order to remove the modules from the system.

 Usage
 -----

-    Once the msr module is loaded, two new commands are availiable for reading and writing to the MSR:
+    Once the rdmsr/wrmsr modules are loaded, two new commands are availiable for reading and writing to the MSR:

         rdmsr 0xADDRESS
         wrmsr 0xADDRESS 0xVALUE